Farm Forestry Toolbox: Rationale

 The 'Tools' were initially developed to make routine forest management tasks easier.
 For example, using the 'Stocking Tool' it is possible to calculate the number of trees required, given a row and in-row spacing, and the area to be planted.

 The 'Health Tool' has a similar approach.
 A user can diagnose tree health problems using the Toolbox, replacing the need to use reference texts, or having to enlist the assistance of a forest health expert for the initial diagnosis.

 Forest researchers have developed a number growth models, but these models are often difficult to access and use.
 The Toolbox was developed to ensure that growth models were available to farm forestry owners and managers, able to be used to inform decision making, and provide a link between the growth models outputs and financial modelling tools.

 The 'Stand Manager' is more complex and can be used to calculate net present value, internal rate of return, and wood and product yields.
 This Tool is used to explore management scenarios, and the resultant financial return and wood yield.
-A user of the 'Stand Manger' is required to create log grade sets (log specifications), regimes (sequence of events over the life of the rotation detailing events, including timing and costs/returns), as input data.
+A user of the 'Stand Manager' is required to create log grade sets (log specifications), regimes (sequence of events over the life of the rotation detailing events, including timing and costs/returns), as input data.
 This Tool can also use the output from 'Site Productivity' and 'Inventory' tools.

 Using the Toolbox

 Users can 'customise' the Toolbox by using the 'Editors' and/or manual input of key data, such as growth rate.
 This means the Toolbox can be used for any type of planted forest (windbreak or shelterbelt, agroforestry, woodlot, or plantation), and can be used for existing planted forest or an area being considered for planting.
 Financial management options can be explored by inputting user-defined wood yields where no suitable models are available.

 Extensive user support is available for the Toolbox, with Manuals and Workbooks provided.
 In addition to 'On Screen Help', 'Help' panels are displayed in many Tools.
 The Toolbox includes in the 'Editors' sample Log Grade sets, Regimes and Biomass sets, that a user can modify.

 The 'Video Help' is available on the YouTube channel Farm Forestry Toolbox.
+However, the updating of this facility was still a work in progress when the Project finished (see Toolbox Project Closure below).